Am I cyberbullying others?

 Tell the other person that you are sorry for what you said or did and try to really mean it – think about how you would feel if you were the one who had been bullied online.

 Don’t wreck the apology by making it sound like the other person is weak or by blaming them for taking things the wrong way.
 Admit that it was wrong.
 Say you won’t do it again and make sure you don’t.

 Next time pause before you send, post or share content about someone and think about whether it could be hurtful, and whether you would like that content to be sent to you or shared about you.

 If someone lets you know they are upset or hurt by a message you sent or something you posted or shared about them online, delete it right away.
 Ask other people to stop sharing it and to delete it too.

 If they have added mean comments to your post, delete those as well.
 If you set up a fake account in someone else’s name, delete it and tell other people why it’s gone.

 If you are unable to stop the spread of the harmful content, report it to the site, game or app that you used to send, post or share it.
 The eSafety Guide tells you how.

 If the service or platform does not help and the content is seriously harmful, let the other person know they can report it to eSafety and we can help to get it removed.

 Don't be a bystander

-If you know someone else is being mean or hurtful online, don’t be a bystander.
+If you know someone else is being mean or hurtful online, be an upstander.
 Ask the person who was targeted if they are OK.
 If it is safe to do so, tell the person who was mean that it is not OK.
 Standing up for others online can make it a safer space for everyone.